dnl-blkv/simple-php-enum/README.md

 # How To Advanced
 ## Defining Enums with Custom Ordinals
-Besides letting the library to assign the ordinals automatically, you could assign custom values to the ordinals:
+Besides letting the library assign the ordinals automatically, you could manually assign custom integer values to the ordinals:
 ```
 use dnl_blkv\enum\AbstractEnum;